rongxinyin/Grid-DR-Analytics/param_run/README.md

 For Monte Carlo simulation and sensitivity analysis using Morris method:
 1. Create the configuration file accordingly, use *config_mcs.ini* and *config_sa.ini* as templates.
 Make sure all input files are placed correctly.
 2. Run *design.py* to generate design matrix and csv file of parameter sample values.
-For example in command prompt:
+For example, in command prompt:
 `python design.py config_example.ini`
 After completion, check that the file(s) are correctly generated.
 Sensitivity analysis will generate an additional file with a "cdf" suffix.
 This file is the design matrix of the CDF space and will be used in the analysis later.
 3. Run *run_sim.py* and *visualize.py*.
 For example, in command prompt: